Resources for Continuing Education

 - The Whitaker Institute Online School offers short video with reflection questions, most of which are single sessions for 45-minutes to an hour.

-The Whitaker Institute and Total Ministry of the Diocese of Michigan offers free to all congregations these formation videos from the Iona Center at the Episcopal Seminary of the Southwest available free to all congregations.
+- Congregational formation videos from the Iona Center at the Episcopal Seminary of the Southwest available free to all congregations.
 Simply sign up here and use “michigan” to have access to the videos.
 Reach out to us if you would like more information!

 - The Center for Biblical Studies offers programs to help you engage the Bible like the Bible Challenge, a way to read the Bible in a year.